LGBT Rights Milestones Fast Facts

 August 12, 2009 - Milk is posthumously awarded the Medal of Freedom by President Barack Obama.

-October 28, 2009 - President Barack Obama signs the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act into law.
+October 28, 2009 - Obama signs the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act into law.

 August 4, 2010 - Proposition 8 is found unconstitutional by a federal judge.